-The results can be evaluated from three different aspects.
+The results can be evaluated from 3 different aspects.
 Considering the DL models, recurrent-based models outperformed CNN and dAE models.
-The secret behind this success is the memory capability of recurrentbased models.
+The secret behind this success is the memory capability of recurrent-based models.
 On the other hand, the CNN model gives better results than the dAE model since it has a deeper structure than dAE.
-This shows that, if CNN-based load identification analysis is desired, deeper CNN models should be designed.
+It shows that if CNN-based load identification analysis is desired, deeper CNN models should be designed.
 If we compare recurrent-based models, the success rate of RNN is lower due to the limited capacity to analyze long sequences.
 However, LSTM and GRU give comparable results for long sequences.
 Slightly better results were obtained with the C-GRU model.
 The second aspect is the appliance types and signatures.
-Type 1 appliances used in this experiment have short operating times of around 2-4 min.
-Since the window size is determined around 20 min, their consumption may be perceived as small spikes in this window.
-For this reason, the success of the analysis is between 65% and 82%.
-Type 2 appliances are longrunning and multistate appliances, which makes their signature distinctive.
-Analysis success is higher than for type 1 appliances because more precise connections can be established among the past, current, and future.
-The energy consumption of type 3 appliances is not constant since their set points can vary according to the user's knob setting.
+Type-I appliances used in this experiment have short operating times around 2-4 minutes.
+Since the window size is determined around 20 minutes, their consumption may be perceived as small spikes in this window.
+For this reason, the success of the analysis is between 65-82%.
+Type-II appliances are long-running and multi-state appliances, which makes their signature distinctive.
+Analysis success is higher than Type-I as more precise connections can be established between the past, current, and future.
+The energy consumption of Type-III appliances is not constant since their set points can vary according to the user's knob setting.
 Thanks to the generalization capacity of DL models, the analysis success is high despite the use of different set points.

-The third aspect is the comparison of online and offline analyses.
+The third aspect is the comparison of online and offline analysis.
 For almost every appliance, online analysis success was observed to be lower.
-The most obvious reason for this is that analysis is requested before the operation cycles of the appliances are completed.
-Therefore, they are not sufficiently detected, or the wrong appliances are considered active.
-As new data are read, however, the success rate increases.
+The most obvious reason for this is that analysis is requested before the operation cycle of the appliances is completed.
+Therefore, they are not sufficiently detected or wrong appliances were considered active.
+But as new data are read, the success rate has increased.
 An average of 5% accuracy loss can be reported between online and offline analysis.

-In addition, the analysis success for WMs and MWs was higher than for other appliances.
+Besides, the analysis success of WM and MW are higher than other appliances.
 The main reason behind this is their distinctive signatures.
-As seen in Figure 7, most appliances somehow have a rectangular energy-consumption profile.
-However, since WMs and MWs have a constantly changing and dynamic load profile, they can be analyzed by the models with higher accuracy.
+As seen in Fig. 7, most appliances somehow have a rectangular energy consumption profile.
+However, since WM and MW have a constantly changing and dynamic load profile, they can be analyzed by the models with higher accuracy.